 Most patients who develop kidney failure choose unit-based haemodialysis treatment.
 One of the main functions of dialysis is to control the amount of fluid in the body; too much fluid can lead to harm such as persistently raised blood pressure that damages the heart and increases the risk of stroke, and may cause fluid to collect in the lungs leading to breathing difficulties, which if allowed to get out of control increases the risk of death.
 Too little fluid, often as a result of trying to avoid these problems, causes dehydration, cramps and low blood pressure on dialysis and more rapid or complete loss of any remaining kidney function along with its associated benefits.
 Bioimpedance (BI) is a simple, bedside measurement giving information about body composition, in particular how much excess fluid is present.
 Clinicians can use this to guide how much fluid should be removed by dialysis in conjunction with the normal clinical assessment of the amount of fluid in the body, but it is not known if this results in better decisions and outcomes for patients.

-Professor Simon Davies is leading a project to test whether taking regular measurements with a bioimpedance device, which gives information about body composition, improves outcomes for people who have recently started haemodialysis treatment for their kidney failure.
+This project will test whether taking regular measurements with a bioimpedance device, which gives information about body composition, improves outcomes for people who have recently started haemodialysis treatment for their kidney failure.
 In particular the team wants to see if this helps maintain their remaining kidney function as this is associated with improved survival, fewer symptoms of kidney failure, fewer side effects of the dialysis treatment and a better quality of life.
 We also want to see if sharing the bioimpedance information with patients leads to greater involvement and participation in their treatment.

 Of 54,000 people in the UK treated with kidney replacement therapies (accounting for approximately 2% of the total NHS budget), 24,000 receive centre-based haemodialysis at an annual cost per patient of £24,000 excluding additional costs such as travel, drugs, access procedures and inpatient episodes.
 In this high-cost setting bioimpedance has the potential to enhance the productivity of haemodialysis care by helping clinicians make appropriate and safe treatment decisions.
 BI is mentioned in NICE Diagnostic Guidance 29 “(Multiple frequency bioimpedance devices to guide fluid management in people with chronic kidney disease having dialysis”).
 BI also has potential to address several of the NHS Outcomes Framework domains, including prevention of premature death, improving outcomes by addressing a number of other NICE chronic kidney disease standards such as cardiovascular risk, blood pressure and avoidance of acute illness episodes and enhancing the quality of life for people on dialysis (i.e. a long-term condition), and contributing through improved engagement and activation to a more positive patient experience.

 This project is also taking an advanced approach to Public and Patient Involvement and Engagement (PPIE), led by D4D’s Patient Partnership Lead David Coyle, who is a very experienced renal PPIE co-applicant.
-He is leading the establishment and training of a Patient Advisory Group (PAG) for the trial.
-The PAG’s role includes reaching out to support sites; engagement with the project management team and having an active voice in the trial at key meetings, and producing and advising on patient facing materials and dissemination.
+He is leading the establishment and training of a very active Patient Advisory Group (PAG) for the trial.
+The PAG’s role includes reaching out to support sites, engagement with the project management team and having an active voice in the trial at key meetings, and producing and advising on patient facing materials and dissemination.
 Linked to the BISTRO trial we are also separately trialling new ways of recruiting and retaining participants.

 - Keele Clinical Trials Unit – Keele University